Removable presymplectic singularities and the local splitting of Dirac structures: Removable singularities of presymplectic forms

 does not extend smoothly to $\rho=0$.
 Hence, by Prop.~\ref{prop:SpinorRemove} the singularity is not removable. \end{Example}

-The upshot of the pure spinor approach is the following procedure to determine whether a singularity at $m$ is removable or not: \begin{enumerate} \item Choose local coordinates $\{x^1, \ldots, x^n\}$ on a neighborhood of $m$. \item Equip $\wedge^\bullet T^*M$ with a convenient fiber-wise metric, e.g.\ by letting the standard basis of ordered monomials of the coordinate 1-forms $dx^i$ be orthonormal. \item Compute the function $f = \| e^{-\omega} \|^{-1}$. \item Check whether each $2k$-form-valued function $f\omega^k$ for $0 \leq 2k \leq n$ extends smoothly to a neighborhood of $m$. \end{enumerate}
+The upshot of the pure spinor approach is the following procedure to determine whether a singularity at $m$ is removable or not: \begin{enumerate} \item Choose local coordinates $\{x^1, \ldots, x^n\}$ on a neighborhood $U \ni m$. \item Equip $\wedge^\bullet T^*M$ with a convenient fiber-wise metric, e.g.\ by letting the standard basis of ordered monomials of the coordinate 1-forms $dx^i$ be orthonormal. \item Compute the function $f = \| e^{-\omega} \|^{-1}$.
+Check whether the obstructions of Cor.~\ref{cor:FiniteNotRemovable} apply. \item Find all smooth functions $g$ on $U$ such that $|g|$ is a continuous extension of $f$.
+If $U \setminus f^{-1}(0)$ is connected, the only such functions are $g = \pm f$. \item Check whether the $2k$-form $g\omega^k$ extends smoothly to a neighborhood of $m$ for every $0 \leq 2k \leq n$. \end{enumerate}

 \begin{Corollary} Assume that we can split the closed 2-form $\omega \in \Omega^2(M \setminus M_\mathrm{sing})$ on a neighborhood of a singular point $m \in M_\mathrm{sing}$ as

 where $\omega_\mathrm{reg}$ extends smoothly to a neighborhood of $m$.
 Then the singularity of $\omega$ is removable if and only if the singularity of $\omega_\mathrm{sing}$ is. \end{Corollary} \begin{proof} Let $\bar{\omega}_\mathrm{reg}$ be the smooth extension of $\omega_\mathrm{reg}$.
 Let $f$ be a smooth function.
 The form $\phi = f e^{-\omega}$ extends smoothly to a non-vanishing form on a neighborhood of $m$ if and only if $\phi' := \phi \wedge e^{\bar{\omega}_\mathrm{reg}} = f e^{-\omega} \wedge e^{\bar{\omega}_\mathrm{reg}} = f e^{-\omega_\mathrm{sing}}$ does. \end{proof}